A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 May 2, 2018

+Phuket Elephant Sanctuary is one of Thailand’s only ethical elephant sanctuaries.
 I knew I wanted to see the elephants while I was visiting Thailand.
-But before my trip I discovered that a lot of tourism companies there exploit the elephants in a harmful way.
+But before my trip I discovered that a lot of attractions in the tourism industry there exploit the elephants in a harmful way.

 Here’s my complete guide on what to expect when you book a tour with Phuket Elephant Sanctuary: